MicrosoftDocs/cpp-docs/docs/standard-library/unordered-map-class.md

 ### Remarks

-If the argument key value is not found, then the function throws an object of class `out_of_range`.
+If the argument key value isn't found, then the function throws an object of class `out_of_range`.

 ### Example